 A note: you can absolutely mix up the colours if you want, but remember the logic of the colour wheel: Yellow next to blue will mean that the sections that touch will be green.
 Pink and yellow, something like a coral; blue and pink will turn out purplish.
 But it’s hard to get the proportions right, and any colour bleed might get a bit muddy-looking.
 Experiment!
 Tie-dye is a place to be brave.
 There are always more t-shirts in the world…and pillowcases.
 And leggings.
 Once you start digging through your closet, you will discover that you have more subtly stained white items than you knew.

 Now that the shirt is dyed, let it sit on the rack for 30 minutes.
 It looks like a burrito.
-This is a good time to clean up, or watch an episode of I May Destroy You.
+This is a good time to clean up, or watch some TV.
 Choice is yours!

 Fixing the dye

 Once the 30 minutes is up, mix one tablespoon of RIT Dye Fixative and Brightener in one of your squeeze bottles with a cup of hot water.
 Mix the solution well (make sure the lid is on tight).
 Then, as if liberally squeezing hot sauce on a burrito, cover your t-shirt so that you hit as much as possible with the fixative.
 This will help make the whites whiter and the brights brighter.

 Zap your masterpiece

 You’re now ready for the absolutely weird, but delightful component of the RIT process.
 Wrap your t-shirt up well in plastic and place it on a paper towel in your microwave.
 Zap it for two minutes.
 The plastic wrap will puff up and create a heat chamber that sets the dye.
 MAGIC.